Note

 When using file paths, the entire image is loaded into memory for each process, and that is exactly the problem we described earlier.

-However, when the fMRI image is loaded in a way that allows
+However, when the fMRI image is loaded once and then passed to

 improvement over the naive usage of NiftiMasker